bcoleman56/PWA-Text-Editor/README.md

 ## Description

-A text editor that can be used both online and offline.
+A text editor that is a Progressive Web App, that can be used both online and offline.
+The text you write will save every time the application loses focus.

+Click the link to view the page: [PWA-Text-Editor](https://pwa-text-editor56-eea9294637fa.herokuapp.com/)

 ## Table of Contents